Brownie Baked Oatmeal

 • Preheat the oven to 180C/350F.
 Line an 8-inch square pan.

-• In a large mixing bowl, add the oats, cocoa powder, and salt, and mix well.
-In a separate bowl, whisk together the egg, coconut oil, applesauce, and maple syrup.
+• In a large mixing bowl, add the blended oats, cocoa powder, and salt, and mix well.
+In a separate bowl, whisk together the egg, coconut oil, applesauce, and maple syrup until just combined.

-• Combine the wet and dry ingredients until combined.
+• Combine the wet and dry ingredients and mix until incorporated.
 Fold through the chocolate chips.

-• Bake for 15-20 minutes or until a toothpick comes out just clean.
-For gooey baked oatmeal, remove at the 15-minute mark.
+• Bake for 20 minutes or until the edges are firm.
+For gooey baked oatmeal, remove at the 17-minute mark.
 Let the baked oatmeal cool in the pan completely before slicing and serving.
+If desired, drizzle with more melted chocolate.

 Notes